3 Akero employees smiling and conversing in a communal space

 Independent Board Member

-Yuan Xu, Ph.D., has a long-standing track record of executive and scientific leadership in biopharmaceutical research, development, manufacturing, commercialization and life-cycle management.
+Yuan Xu has a long-standing track record of executive and scientific leadership in biopharmaceutical research, development, manufacturing, commercialization, and life-cycle management.
 Most recently, she served as a board member and chief executive officer for Legend Biotech Co., playing a leading role in its successful IPO.
-Dr. Xu’s prior career as a senior executive includes heading up Merck’s Biologics & Vaccines subdivision, as well leading biopharmaceutical development and manufacturing groups for Novartis, Gilead and GlaxoSmithKline.
-Yuan currently serves on the Board of Directors of Fate Therapeutics and the Scientific Advisory Board and Manufacturing Advisory Board of National Reslience, Inc.
+Dr. Xu’s prior career as a senior executive includes heading up Merck’s Biologics and Vaccines subdivision, as well leading biopharmaceutical development and manufacturing groups for Novartis, Gilead, and GlaxoSmithKline.
+Yuan currently serves on the board of directors of Fate Therapeutics and the scientific advisory board and manufacturing advisory board of National Resilience, Inc. Dr. Xu received a B.S. in biochemistry from Nanjing University and a Ph.D. in biochemistry from the University of Maryland.
+She completed her post-doctoral training in virology and gene therapy at the University of California, San Diego.